maartene/DCJam2025/docs/TECHDEBT.md

     - Is it possible to re-use attack strategy?

 ## 🚧 DOING
-- Is a KeyPath the right way of describing the position of a party member?
-    - [X] remove frontLeft/right
-        - [X] frontRow uses getMember
-            - [X] add a getMember function
-        - [X] drawParty uses getMember
-        - [X] test notLostWhenAtLeastOnePartyMemberIsAlive needs to use getMember
-        - [X]  meleeAttackFromBackRowDoesNotDamageEnemy needs to not use the keypath solution
-            - [X] attack needs to take an SinglePartyPosition as associate value
-                - [X] add a new attackNew value and use a SinglePartyPosition
-                - [X] Tests use the new enum case
-    - [X] Remove backLeft/right
-    - [X] Remove frontRow
-        - [X] MeleeAttackStrategy needs to use getMembers
-            - [X] Introduce getMembers function
-    - [X] Remove backrow
-    - [X] Remove all

 ## ✅ DONE
 - no test coverage for conversion of coordinate spaces, while this might be valuable.
 Maybe property based testing?